wdk-docs/hugo-docs/content/zh/hugo-modules/use-modules.md

 replace github.com/bep/hugotestmods/mypartials => /Users/bep/hugotestmods/mypartials
 ```

 If you have the `hugo server` running, the configuration will be reloaded and `/Users/bep/hugotestmods/mypartials` put on the watch list.

-## Print Dependency Graph
+## 打印依赖图

 Use `hugo mod graph` from the relevant module directory and it will print the dependency graph, including vendoring, module replacement or disabled status.